When you’re planning your marketing and business strategy for a new year, it’s an energizing time to dive into learning something new.

 - The Moz keyword list you just generated

-- Your own website—look for phrases you use and possible keywords in the descriptions of your own services and projects
+- Your own website—go through each page of your site and look for phrases you use and possible keywords in the descriptions of your own services and projects

 - Google suggestions—Try searching on Google for a few of the keywords on your list.
 See what Google suggests as you type, and what they list as “related searches” at the bottom of the search results.